exceptionless/Website/content/news/2014/2014-03-05-new-support-nancyfx-thanks-luisrudge.md

 * Super lightweight action declarations for GET, HEAD, PUT, POST, DELETE, OPTIONS and PATCH requests
 * View engine integration for Spark, Razor, dotLiquid, SuperSimpleViewEngine, and others
 * Request path matching with advanced parameter capabilities, plus the ability to replace the path matching strategy with custom implementations for your needs
-* Easy response syntax, enabling you to return things like int, string, HttpStatusCode and Action elements without having to explicitly cast or wrap your response &#8211; you just return it and Nancy will do the work for you
+* Easy response syntax, enabling you to return things like int, string, HttpStatusCode and Action elements without having to explicitly cast or wrap your response - you just return it and Nancy will do the work for you
 * A powerful, light-weight, testing framework to help you verify the behavior of your application
 * Content negotiation
-* And more&#8230;
+* And more...

 Visit the <a title="NancyFX Website" href="http://nancyfx.org/" target="_blank">website</a> or check out the <a title="NancyFX on GitHub" href="https://github.com/NancyFx/Nancy" target="_blank">GitHub Repo</a> for more information.